Tabbiss/750F-Drag-Reduction-Project/README.md

 * An open road test area was created with a moving floor section.
 * A mesh convergence study was carried out to detemrine the most efficient mesh refinement.
 * Steady-state simulations were run at a calculated average race speed of 39m/s.
+* New field functions created to display pressure coefficient in the X and Z directions.

 ## Key Areas of Investigation